Stoat: Diseases and parasites

 Tuberculosis has been recorded in stoats inhabiting the former Soviet Union and New Zealand.
 They are largely resistant to tularemia, but are reputed to suffer from canine distemper in captivity.
 Symptoms of mange have also been recorded.

 Stoats are vulnerable to ectoparasites associated with their prey and the nests of other animals on which they do not prey.
 The louse Trichodectes erminea is recorded in stoats living in Canada, Ireland and New Zealand.
 In continental Europe, 26 flea species are recorded to infest stoats, including Rhadinospylla pentacantha, Megabothris rectangulatus, Orchopeas howardi, Spilopsyllus ciniculus, Ctenophthalamus nobilis, Dasypsyllus gallinulae, Nosopsyllus fasciatus, Leptospylla segnis, Ceratophyllus gallinae, Parapsyllus n. nestoris, Amphipsylla kuznetzovi and Ctenopsyllus bidentatus.
-Tick species known to infest stoats are Ixodes canisuga, I. hexagonus, and I. ricinus and Haemaphysalis longicornis.
+Tick species known to infest stoats are Ixodes canisuga, I. hexagonus, I. ricinus and Haemaphysalis longicornis.
 Louse species known to infest stoats include Mysidea picae and Polyplax spinulosa.
 Mite species known to infest stoats include Neotrombicula autumnalis, Demodex erminae, Eulaelaps stabulans, Gymnolaelaps annectans, Hypoaspis nidicorva, and Listrophorus mustelae.

 The nematode Skrjabingylus nasicola is particularly threatening to stoats, as it erodes the bones of the nasal sinuses and decreases fertility.
 Other nematode species known to infect stoats include Capillaria putorii, Molineus patens and Strongyloides martes.
 Cestode species known to infect stoats include Taenia tenuicollis, Mesocestoides lineatus and rarely Acanthocephala.

 In culture

 Folklore and mythology

 In Irish mythology, stoats were viewed anthropomorphically as animals with families, which held rituals for their dead.
 They were also viewed as noxious animals prone to thieving, and their saliva was said to be able to poison a grown man.
 To encounter a stoat when setting out for a journey was considered bad luck, but one could avert this by greeting the stoat as a neighbour.
 Stoats were also supposed to hold the souls of infants who died before baptism.

 In the folklore of the Komi people of the Urals, stoats are symbolic of beautiful and coveted young women.
 In the Zoroastrian religion, the stoat is considered a sacred animal, as its white winter coat represented purity.
 Similarly, Mary Magdalene was depicted as wearing a white stoat pelt as a sign of her reformed character.

 One popular European legend had it that a white stoat would die before allowing its pure white coat to be besmirched.
 When it was being chased by hunters, it would supposedly turn around and give itself up to the hunters rather than risk soiling itself.

-The former nation (now province) of Brittany in France uses a stylized ermine-fur pattern in forming the Coat of Arms and Flag of Brittany.
+The former nation (now region) of Brittany in France uses a stylized ermine-fur pattern in forming the coat of arms and flag of Brittany.
 Gilles Servat's song La Blanche Hermine ("The White Ermine") became an anthem for Bretons (and is popular among French people in general).